nityansuman/tensormine/README.md

 The ideas behind deep learning are simple, so why should their implementation be painful?

-TensorHub ships with a number of built in modules that you can trivially use from proved `models` to advance `layers`.
+TensorHub ships with a number of built in modules like pre-built `models` and advance `layers` that can be used easily.

 ### Models on a Plate (MoaP)